ie3-institute/simonaMarkovLoad/README.md

 ## 📖 Description

-`SimLoad` generates realistic, synthetic household load curves for the [Simona](https://github.com/ie3-institute/simona) simulation environment.
+`simonaMarkovLoad` generates realistic, synthetic household load curves for the [Simona](https://github.com/ie3-institute/simona) simulation environment.
 It uses time-inhomogeneous Markov chains to model *when* state transitions occur and Gaussian Mixture Models to determine *how much* load is drawn within each state.
 ## ⚙️ Features

 - Discretization of 15-minute consumption values into 10 states